rudinesurya/ii/README.md

 # How to run the app

+clone the git repository and run the below script inside the directory

 ```
 docker build . -t ii && docker run -p 8000:8000 -d ii
 ```